Hurricane Dorian’s Effect on Freight Market

 Q4 2019 and Early 2020 Freight Market Insights

-Between November of 2018 and July of 2019 the average spot rate fell nearly 20 cents per mile.
+Between November of 2018 and July of 2019, the average spot rate fell nearly 20 cents per mile.
 However, the market recovered some in August from the decline, down only 16% year-over-year, similar to 2017 market levels.
 Furthermore, the end of August saw a 2% increase in DAT dry van rates.
+(See our previous article).

 According to Mark Montague, DAT’s manager of industry pricing, the slight recovery at the end of August may indicate the market is not as bad as some people say.
 Montague believes that September to December will provide good insight into the conditions moving forward into 2020.
 During those months in 2013, DAT dry van spot rates rose $0.10 per mile, and in 2017 they rose $0.22 per mile.
 Both 2014 and 2018 saw a strong freight market following their preceding years.
 Additionally, 2015 and 2019 both saw a weak freight market following weak market conditions in the last 4 months of the preceding years.